Birmingham Lawyer Detained Under Terrorism Act Near Calais – Claims Political Targeting

-Akhmed Yakoob, a Birmingham-based lawyer and political activist, was detained under the Terrorism Act near Calais while returning to the UK.
-The incident occurred on the night of January 21, with Mr. Yakoob reportedly held for six hours, the maximum duration permitted under Schedule 7 of the Terrorism Act 2000.
+Akhmed Yakoob, a lawyer and political activist from Birmingham, was detained under the Terrorism Act while returning to the UK near Calais on the night of January 21.
+He was held for the full six hours allowed under Schedule 7 of the Terrorism Act 2000.

-He granted access to his devices only after assurances were provided that sensitive legal information would be protected.
-No formal charges were brought against him, and he was released following questioning.
+He only allowed access to his devices after being assured sensitive legal information would remain confidential.
+No charges were filed, and he was released after questioning.

-Yakoob recently made headlines after issuing an apology and substantial compensation to a teacher falsely accused of racism in a viral video he had shared.
-The incident led to criticism from political figures, including Birmingham Yardley MP Jess Phillips, who called him “unfit for public office.”
+Yakoob has previously sparked controversy.
+Last year, he apologised and paid compensation to a teacher falsely accused of racism after Yakoob shared a viral video.
+The incident drew criticism from prominent figures like Birmingham Yardley MP Jess Phillips, who branded him “unfit for public office.”

-Authorities have yet to provide a detailed response to the incident.
-The investigation into Mr. Yakoob’s case and the seizure of his devices is ongoing.
+Authorities have not yet issued a detailed response.
+The investigation into Yakoob’s case and the seizure of his devices continues.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.